yananli117/E2SE/README.md

 ### Access key to programmically access the AWS S3
 Given your own access key for S3, you can set the accessKeyId and secretKeyId in the code.
 Please refer to this guildline https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html for understanding and getting the access key of AWS.

+You can config your own access key and authserver ip, port, and name in the config.properties file

 ### certificates for TLS communication
 During the communication between client and key server/cloud server, the client authenticates key server and cloud server via servers' certificates.